German retail sales rise more than expected in May

-BERLIN German retail sales rose in May, data showed on Friday, supporting expectations that private consumption will propel growth in Europe's largest economy this year.
+BERLIN (Reuters) - German retail sales rose in May, data showed on Friday, supporting expectations that private consumption will propel growth in Europe's largest economy this year.

 The volatile indicator, which is often subject to revision, showed retail sales rose by 0.5 percent on the month in real terms, the Federal Statistics Office said.
 That was higher than the 0.3 percent rise forecast in a Reuters poll and came after a fall of 0.2 percent in April.